Skip to main content

 How to Apply

-To apply for the Strength in Families program, eligible incarcerated individuals may complete all four of the documents below.
-DOC staff or incarcerated individual supporters may email completed forms to the Strength in Families program.
+To apply for the Strength in Families program, eligible incarcerated individuals may request facility staff email their Applicant Questionnaire form to the same SIF mailbox.

 Resources